Berri Txarrak

 Berri Txarrak (Bad News in English) is a Navarrese rock power trio whose songs are sung in Basque.
-It was founded in 1994 in Lekunberri, Navarre, Spain.
+Founded as a four-member band in 1994 in Lekunberri, Navarre, they have been a three-man band since 2005.
+After releasing nine LPs throughout a 25-year career, they entered an indefinite hiatus in 2019.

 History

 Berri Txarrak originated in Lekunberri, Navarre, Spain in 1994 as a parallel project of Gorka Urbizu (vocals and guitar) and Aitor Goikoetxea (drums).
-In 1997 they began to focus fully on the band, which had two new members: Mikel López (bass) and Aitor Oreja (guitar).
+In 1997 they began to focus fully on the band, which soon acquired two more members: Mikel López (bass) and Aitor Oreja (guitar).

-After releasing a six-track demo, the band landed several awards in different demo and new act contests, which allowed them to record their eponymous album, released in autumn 1997.
+After releasing a six-track demo, the band landed several awards in different demo and new-act contests, which allowed them to record their eponymous album, released in autumn 1997.
 Berri Txarrak jumped to success within the Basque rock scene thanks to singles like "Lotsarik gabe", "500 urte ta gero" and "Ardifiziala".
 According to the band's members, that album was a step forward for their music and it became the base for their later works.

 In 1999, the band released Ikasten.
 In this second album, Berri Txarrak's style had also evolved.
 Tracks such as "Ikusi arte", "Ez" or "Ikasten" allowed the band to offer a lot of live performances.

 Two years later, in 2001, Eskuak/Ukabilak was released.
 It features acclaimed songs such as "Oihu", "Stereo" and "Biziraun", which earned them the Gaztea Saria award for best song of the year.
 With this album, the band gathered the attention of public and press from outside the Basque Country.

 2003 was the year in which the band released their fourth album, Libre ©, to excellent critic acclaim and earning them their first tour on Europe (UK, Denmark and Germany).
 Libre © is Berri Txarrak's most hardcore album.
 The album won the best Spanish album of the year award from the magazine Rock Sound and Euskadi Gaztea.
-The album includes interesting songs such as "Denak ez du balio" (which features additional vocals from Rise Against's Tim McIlrath), "Hil nintzen eguna" and "Izena, izana, ezina".
+The album includes songs such as "Denak ez du balio" (which features Rise Against's Tim McIlrath), "Hil nintzen eguna" and "Izena, izana, ezina".

-After a long tour, the guitarist Aitor Oreja walked out.
+After a long tour, lead guitarist Aitor Oreja left the band.
 In 2005, Gorka, Aitor G and Mikel decided to carry on as a three-member band and focused on what would be Berri Txarrak's fifth album, Jaio.Musika.Hil.
 The band went on to tour across Mexico and Nicaragua.
 That year, Berri Txarrak toured the US.
 The band supported Rise Against on their 2006 European Tour.
-Currently, they are showing their new songs on tour.